apache/paimon/docs/content/how-to/cdc-ingestion.md

 * `--table` is the Paimon table name.
 * `--partition-keys` are the partition keys for Paimon table.
 If there are multiple partition keys, connect them with comma, for example `dt,hh,mm`.
 * `--primary-keys` are the primary keys for Paimon table.
 If there are multiple primary keys, connect them with comma, for example `buyer_id,seller_id`.
 * `--computed-column` are the definitions of computed columns.
+The argument field is from MySQL table field name.
 Supported expressions are:
   * year(date-column): Extract year from a DATE, DATETIME or TIMESTAMP.
 Output is an INT value represent the year.
 * `--mysql-conf` is the configuration for Flink CDC MySQL table sources.
 Each configuration should be specified in the format `key=value`. `hostname`, `username`, `password`, `database-name` and `table-name` are required configurations, others are optional.
 See its [document](https://ververica.github.io/flink-cdc-connectors/master/content/connectors/mysql-cdc.html#connector-options) for a complete list of configurations.
 * `--catalog-conf` is the configuration for Paimon catalog.
 Each configuration should be specified in the format `key=value`.
 See [here]({{< ref "maintenance/configurations" >}}) for a complete list of catalog configurations.